hmatejx/vstr/README.md

   Bitmask controlling which vertical source classes (200/350/400/480 lines) are eligible for vertical stretching.

-> **Safe-use note:** Registers FR49–FR4C control *text mode vertical replication*.
+Note: Registers FR49–FR4C control *text mode vertical replication*.
-> These are not modified by VSTR.
-On Toshiba laptops the BIOS already programs
-> sensible defaults for text scaling, and changing them can distort characters.
+These are not modified by VSTR.
+On Toshiba laptops the BIOS already programs sensible defaults for text scaling, and changing them can distort characters.
-> VSTR intentionally avoids them.
+VSTR intentionally avoids them.

 For detailed descriptions, refer to the official chipset documentation:
 - [CT65550 Datasheet (PDF)](http://bitsavers.informatik.uni-stuttgart.de/components/chipsAndTech/CHIPS_65550_199710.pdf)